-In January 2017, our board of directors, upon the recommendation of our compensation committee, revised the compensation guidelines for non-employee directors, to become effective upon the adjournment of the Annual Meeting.
+In February 2019, our board of directors, upon the recommendation of our compensation committee, revised the compensation guidelines for non-employee directors, to become effective upon the adjournment of the Annual Meeting.
 The changes to the compensation guidelines are as follows:

-- each non-employee director will receive a cash retainer of \$38,000 per year; - each non-chair member and the chair of the audit committee will receive a cash retainer of \$10,000 and \$20,000 per year, respectively, for service on the committee; - · each non-chair member of the compensation committee will receive a cash retainer of \$6,000 per year for service on the committee; - for the annual stock option award, which is awarded after each annual meeting of stockholders, each non-employee director will receive an option to purchase 17,000 shares; and - for any initial stock option awards, a new non-employee director joining our board of directors will receive an option to purchase 34,000 shares.
+- each non-employee director will receive a cash retainer of \$40,000 per year; - each non-chair member of the compensation committee will receive a cash retainer of \$7,500 per year for service on the committee; - for the annual stock option award, which is awarded after each annual meeting of stockholders, each non-employee director will receive an option to purchase 25,000 shares; and - for any initial stock option awards, a new non-employee director joining our board of directors will receive an option to purchase 50,000 shares.